SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 is physics is wrong.

-I'm not sure of the spin the Netflix adaptation will have this, nor am I sure if this remark will play out in the original novels, but it is a crux... for me at least, worth writing about... and with my allegorical interpretation too.
+I'm not sure of the spin the Netflix adaptation will have this, nor am I sure how this remark will play out in the original novels, but it is a crux... for me at least, worth writing about... and with my allegorical interpretation too.

 Ye Wenjie likens scientists now to the Church of old, who thought Copernicus as guilty of heresy, Bruno and d'Ascoli worth the stake, and Galileo worth